intel/llvm/sycl/doc/design/DeviceGlobal.md

 #### Initializing the device global variables in device code

-When a DPC++ application submits a kernel, the runtime constructs a `pi_program` containing this kernel that is compiled for the target device, if such a `pi_program` does not yet exist.
-If the kernel resides in a device code module that calls into a shared library, the runtime identifies a set of device code modules that need to be online-linked together in order to construct the `pi_program`.
+When a DPC++ application submits a kernel, the runtime constructs a `ur_program_handle_t` containing this kernel that is compiled for the target device, if such a handle does not yet exist.
+If the kernel resides in a device code module that calls into a shared library, the runtime identifies a set of device code modules that need to be online-linked together in order to construct the `ur_program_handle_t`.

-After creating a `pi_program` and before invoking any kernel it contains, the runtime does the following:
+After creating a `ur_program_handle_t` and before invoking any kernel it contains, the runtime does the following:

-* Scan the entries of the "SYCL/device globals" property sets of each device code module that contributes to the the `pi_program` to get information about each device global variable that is used by the `pi_program`.
+* Scan the entries of the "SYCL/device globals" property sets of each device code module that contributes to the the `ur_program_handle_t` to get information about each device global variable that is used by the `ur_program_handle_t`.
 This information is added to device global database.

 * For each device global variable that is not decorated with the `device_image_scope` property: